RobinPetit/SeedTrick/doc/source/index.rst

 ..
-PipsTrick documentation master file, created by sphinx-quickstart on Wed Jan 23 10:34:01 2019.
+SeedTrick documentation master file, created by sphinx-quickstart on Wed Jan 23 10:34:01 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PipsTrick's documentation!
+Welcome to SeedTrick's documentation!
 =====================================

 .. toctree::